-This time last year we were all anxiously biting our nails over the impending threat of the WannaCry cyberattack, which affected over 300,000 computers worldwide.
+Not so long ago we were all anxiously biting our nails over the impending threat of the WannaCry cyberattack, which affected over 300,000 computers worldwide.
 Even though the ransomware attack was resolved in a matter of days, it swiftly incurred billions of dollars in damages.
 The reality is, it hasn’t been too long since this major attack, and threats to your own cybersecurity measures are as prevalent now as they were then.
 It’s important to take precautions when it comes to protecting confidential corporate information, but just what do those precautions entail?

-While the majority of Americans were asking Santa for new tech, we were busy building a contingency plan to protect our existing devices.
+While the majority of North Americans were asking Santa for new tech, we were busy building a contingency plan to protect our existing devices.
 In December, we were all wishing for things.
 In January, it’s time to take action to protect our technology and sensitive data from prying eyes, ears, and keyboards.